FOREX-Euro zone debt deal hopes push euro higher

 exchange their holdings of Greek bonds into new bonds in the run

-up to a private sector debt deal to avoid any forced losses,
+up to a private sector debt deal to avoid taking any forced

 The euro advanced against the yen, as well, trading as high